ducks/ducks.github.io/posts/auto-testing-and-coverage-in-node-with-mocha-istanbul-travis-coveralls-yarn.md

 ---

 ## Tests, tests, gotta have tests
-Here&rsquo;s a confession and possible hot take: I&rsquo;m skeptical of TDD, or test driven development.
+Here&rsquo;s a confession and possible hot take: I&rsquo;m skeptical of TDD (test driven development).

 Maybe I&rsquo;ve never done it correctly, maybe I&rsquo;ve never been bitten by a bug that a test would have caught, or shit, maybe I&rsquo;m just lazy,